pauloapi/docker-python-serverless/README.md

 ```

 ## Tags
 To use a specific combination of python, node.js and distro see the following table of available image tags.
+All tags are updated automatically via [CircleCI](https://circleci.com/gh/Necromancerx/docker-python-serverless).

 Tag | Python version | Node.js version | Distro
 --- | --- | --- | ---